mrock929/flexible_rag_chatbot/README.md

 ## Running the testing framework in Docker
 1. Start Docker Desktop and Ollama.
+1. **Go to 2 files, set which model you want to test and which model you want to use to eval the results in X files TODO**
 1. In the project root, run `docker-compose build` in a terminal.
     1. If no code changes have happened, you will only have to do this step the first time.
 1. Once that completes, run `docker-compose run tests` to run the promptfoo-based test suite.
 Results will be saved to /data/promptfoo_test_output.json.